cabforum/servercert/docs/BR.md

 If the signing key is P-384, the signature MUST use ECDSA with SHA-384.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040303`.

 If the signing key is P-521, the signature MUST use ECDSA with SHA-512.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040304`.

+##### 7.1.3.2.4 ML-DSA

+The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.

+If the signing key is ML-DSA-87, the signature algorithm SHALL be id-ml-dsa-87 (OID: 2.16.840.1.101.3.4.3.19).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040313`.

 ### 7.1.4 Name Forms